xandroxygen/ddb-simple-migrate/README.md

 covering one or multiple tables, stream or batch mode, and forcing a migration on a provisioned table.

+Most of the time, this library will be used in a node script.
+The script in [`test/exampleScript.js`](test/exampleScript.js) is a good example of what will generally happen in those scripts.

 ### parameter information

 * `TableName` the name of the dynamo table